Our Favourite Shop

-Our Favourite Shop is the second studio album by the English group the Style Council.
-It was released on 8 June 1985, on Polydor, and was recorded ten months after the band's debut Café Bleu.
-It features guest vocalists, including Lenny Henry, Tracie Young, and Dee C Lee.
-The album contained "Come to Milton Keynes", "The Lodgers", "Boy Who Cried Wolf", and "Walls Come Tumbling Down!" which were all released as singles, with corresponding music videos.
-The three singles that were released in the UK all reached the top 40 on the UK charts.
-The album was released as Internationalists in the United States, with a reconfigured track listing.
+Our Favourite Shop (released as Internationalists in the United States) is the second studio album by the English band the Style Council.
+Recorded ten months after the band's debut, Café Bleu, it was released on 8 June 1985 on Polydor.
+It features guest vocalists including Lenny Henry, Tracie Young, and Dee C Lee.
+The album includes "Come to Milton Keynes", "The Lodgers", "Boy Who Cried Wolf", and "Walls Come Tumbling Down!", which were all released as singles (with corresponding music videos).
+The three singles released in the UK all reached the top 40 on the UK charts.
+The track listing was reconfigured for the U.S. release.

-Style Council's most commercially successful album, it was an immediate commercial and critical success, and remained at the top of the charts for one week, displacing Brothers in Arms by Dire Straits.
+The Style Council's most commercially successful album, it was an immediate commercial and critical success, and remained at the top of the charts for one week, displacing Brothers in Arms by Dire Straits.
 The album was the Style Council's only number one album in the UK.
-According to the BPI, the record sold over 100,000 copies, and was certified gold.
+According to the BPI, the record sold over 100,000 copies and was certified gold.

 The multigenre album incorporates diverse stylistic influences, including soul, rap, jazz and rock styles.
 Recording was completed in March 1985.
 The cover, depicting the band posing inside a shop, was designed by Paul Weller and British artist Simon Halfon.

 Contents

 The album features fourteen original compositions (eight by Paul Weller, four co-written by Weller and Mick Talbot, and one co-written by Weller with Steve White), with one instrumental from Talbot, in its original British form.

 Lyrical targets include racism, excessive consumerism, the effects of self-serving governments, the suicide of one of Weller's friends and what the band saw as an exasperating lack of opposition to the status quo.
 All of this pessimism is countered with an overarching sense of hope and delight that alternatives do actually exist—if only they can be seen.
 They also took a more overtly political approach than The Jam in their lyrics, with tracks such as "Walls Come Tumbling Down", "The Lodgers", and "Come to Milton Keynes" being deliberate attacks on 'middle England' and Thatcherite principles prevalent in the 1980s.
 "A Man of Great Promise" was Weller's eulogy to his school friend and early Jam member - Dave Waller - who had died from a heroin overdose in August 1982.

+The track "With Everything to Lose", featuring a political lyric written by Steve White, used the backing track of the then unreleased song "Have You Ever Had It Blue" which had been written for the soundtrack to the film Absolute Beginners.
+Re-recorded with the original lyric and released as a single in 1986, "Have You Ever Had It Blue" charted in the top 20 in the UK and top 10 in Ireland.